ysahmed/CountdownTimer/README.md

 ---
 Just a simple countdown timer app. __\[WORK IN PROGRESS\]__

-This is my own project built by following MVVM architecture.
+This project is built by following MVVM architecture.
 The purpose of this project experiment with the following Android and Jetpack components:

 - Service
 - AlarmManager
 - BroadcastReceiver